 Officials extradite woman alleged to have shot at American agents while in custody.

-In 2004, Siddiqui was identified by the FBI as an “al-Qaeda operative and facilitator who posed a clear and present danger to America”.
+In 2004, she was accused by the FBI of being an “al-Qaeda operative and facilitator who posed a clear and present danger to America”.

-Her husband was captured in 2003 and is now held at Guantanamo Bay, the US prison facility in Cuba.
+Her husband was captured in 2003 and is now held at the US military prison camp at Guantanamo Bay, Cuba.